A Marxist manifesto for the student movementOctober 12, 2018

 There are enough resources in the world that none of this has to happen.
 But all the wealth and the natural resources are in the hands of the 1%.
 They don’t care about improving our lives – they only care about making profit for themselves.

 We don’t have to take this lying down.
 We can fight for our future – the future of all young people.
 If we don’t stand up for ourselves no one else will.
-One hundred years ago, the Russian Revolution proved that revolutions can change the world.
 Our fight isn’t just against one particular regime.
 It’s against the capitalist system as a whole – a system based on greed, corruption, private property and exploitation.
 The mess the billionaire class have made of our future is not a case of capitalism gone wrong – this is the best that capitalism has to offer.

 For this fight we need a serious and organised approach.
 We should study the history of class war and revolution – this is the theory of Marxism.
-And, as far as the student movement is concerned, we need to transform our student unions and the National Union of Students so they stand up and fight for us.
+And we need to get stuck into today’s class struggle on a local, national and international scale.

 Student politics has mostly always been a sideshow of wannabe MPs practising the fine arts of hypocrisy, posturing and careerism, with a grossly overinflated sense of their own importance.
 We shouldn’t tolerate this self-indulgence anymore.

 We are proposing a Marxist manifesto for the student movement.
-We stand for international socialist revolution.
-We are not interested in patching up a failed system – we want to smash capitalism and build a new society based on need, not profit.
+Students need to be part of the workers’ struggle against that class of people who would sacrifice all of us, workers and students, for fatter profits.
+We’re for international socialist revolution.
+We’re not interested in patching up a failed system – we want to smash capitalism and build a new society based on need, not profit.

 Like any movement to change the world, we have to start somewhere.
-We are students, so we are going to start with our student unions and the National Union of Students.
-They have the power to lead millions of students in Britain with revolutionary socialist politics.
-As far as we are concerned that would be a big step in the right direction.
-Either our so-called representatives actually do something to fight for our future, or else they need to step aside and let those who will fight take the lead.
+We’re students, so we’re going to start with our student unions and the National Union of Students.
+They have the power to lead millions of students in Britain with revolutionary socialist politics and link them up with the struggles of ordinary people fighting to defend their living standards.

-If you feel the same then you need to join our movement.
-Attend and organise Marxist societies at schools and universities; support Marxist candidates in student elections; and run in student elections on the basis of a Marxist manifesto.
+If you want to fight for a fundamental change in society then you need to join the Marxists.
+Attend and organise Marxist societies at schools and universities; support Marxist candidates in student elections; and run in student elections with a Marxist manifesto.

-This manifesto outlines the kind of world – a socialist world – that we want to live in.
-We are under no illusions that these demands will be easily won.
-We will have to fight, alongside the only progressive class: the working class.
-When the stakes are as high as they are now – when our future happiness and even our survival are on the line – this is a fight worth joining.
+This manifesto outlines our strategy to link the student and workers’ movements in the struggle for socialism.
+We’re under no illusions that this will be easily achieved.
+We’ll have to fight hard.
+But when the stakes are as high as they are right now – when our future happiness and even our survival are on the line – this is a fight worth joining.

 We stand for a society in which work and education are not artificially separated.
 Practical work and academic study should both be part of a person’s life from youth to old age.
 We stand for the integration of mental and manual education, so that, for example, every construction worker is also an architect.